ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 In the resultant nodelist:

 * nodes occur before their children, and
-* nodes of an array occur in array order.
+* nodes of a given array, and descendants of nodes of the given array, occur in array order.

 Children of an object may occur in any order, since JSON objects are unordered.